Here we provide definitions for several commonly used Cursorless terms.

 "funk name" is valid anywhere inside its containing function.

-A canonical range for a given scope type that defines a list of sibling scopes.
-For example, the iteration scope for
+The canonical scope for a given scope type that defines the iteration range when

 The delimiter to be inserted before / after targets when inserting a new target.
 For example, for list items, the insertion delimiter is